JasperRice/DD2434/Note.md

 $$

 - Maximum Likelihood (ML) and Posterior Predictive
-  - ML: Estimate $$ from trainning data
+  - ML: Estimate $\theta_{i}$ from training data
+  -

+## Lecture 02 - Fundamentals of the Probabilistic Approach

+> Bishop 1-2, in particular 2.3 and 2.4.

+## Lecture 03 - Linear Regression & Model Selection

+> Bishop 3, in particular 3.1, 3.3 and 3.4.